Brighton Bathing Boxes: Location and surrounding environment

 The reserve contains a plant community of regional significance being the last vestige of natural vegetation to be found anywhere along Brighton's foreshore.
-Plants include the tea tree, coastal wattle, boobialla, coastal pomodoris, bower spinach, running postman, black anther flax lily, wattle lomandra, drooping she oak, mat rushes, coast salt bush, coast spinifex, black wattle, pink coast noon flower, and the seaberry salt bush.
+Plants include tea tree, coastal wattle, boobialla, coastal pomodoris, bower spinach, running postman, black anther flax lily, wattle lomandra, drooping she oak, mat rushes, coast salt bush, coast spinifex, black wattle, pink coast noon flower, and seaberry salt bush.

 The foreshore vegetation near the beach is a habitat for a variety of native animals including the superb fairywren, shrub wren, little wattlebird, micro bat, blue tongue lizard and tiger snake, as well as introduced species such as the red fox, rabbit and brown rat.

 The intertidal zone from the high-water mark to where the water is 2m deep at any time is a protected area.
 All animals and plants that live in the intertidal zone are critical parts of the food chain.
 Crabs, marine snails, sea urchins and shellfish cannot be collected.
 This includes molluscs such as abalone, limpets, periwinkles and turbo shells.
 Under Victorian law, these must not be collected.